PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 style="width:2.50943in;height:1.39228in" />

-Once you have created the Lakehouse, you will notice a message indicating a SQL Endpoint is also being created.
+Once you have created the Lakehouse, you will notice a message indicating a SQL Endpoint is being created.

 <img src="./images/media/image7.png"
 style="width:5.98668in;height:2.15094in" />